MagicQuartz/enva-docs/docs/items/fish_bowl.md

 ---
 ## Obtaining - Crafting

-To craft the fish bowl, go to the [EnvironmentalArmor Discord server](https://discord.gg/MzKD2yq8N8) and type the command `e!recipe glass_bowl` in the bot commands channel.
+To craft the fish bowl, go to the [EnvironmentalArmor Discord server](https://discord.gg/MzKD2yq8N8) and type the command `e!recipe glass_bowl` in the bot commands channel after verifying.

 ## Mechanics